KEINOS/Dockerfile-of-PHP8-JIT/README.md

 # PHP8.0 with JIT Enabled on Docker

-This is a PHP-8-ish (latest `master` branch of PHP) with JIT feature enabled on Docker. `latest` tag works on: ARM v6l, ARMv7l, ARM64, AMD (x86_64/Intel) architectures.
+This is a PHP-8-ish Docker image with JIT feature enabled.
+Built from the latest `master` branch from [PHP-src](https://github.com/php/php-src) @ GitHub.

+The `latest` tag works on: ARM v6l, ARM v7l, ARM64, AMD (x86_64/Intel) architectures.

 ```bash
 docker pull keinos/php8-jit:latest